 Ideas & Inspiration

-Now you know how to make your own interlined roman blind, you might like some beautiful fabric ideas from makers listed in our directory:
+Now you know how to make your own interlined roman blind, you might like some more ideas.

 Love this Jolly Stripe linen fabric by Cabbages & Roses.

 Also love how this simple stripe linen looks mixed with faded florals…

 Get all the info you need from the Cabbages & Roses listing in the From Britain with Love directory here >>